Twitter: @Newhall Juniors

 During Autumn 1, we have been writing our own versions of the story of "Little Red Riding Hood" based on the book "Little Red Reading Hood".
 Then, we have been learning how to write instructions after making some delicious scones.
 Finally, we have finished this half term by writing our own poems called "The Memory Box" based on the poem by Kit Wright "The Magic Box".

 We are learning all about the climate and biomes around the world.
 We have been using the globes to research the Tropic of Cancer, Tropic of Capricorn, the Equator and the hemispheres.

 Documents and Links to help you at home

 Maths activities to try out at home!

 Try these games out at home to practice your times tables.
 Remember, you need to know your 3, 4 and 8 times tables by the end of year 3 in preparation for the National times table test in year 4.

 Common Exception Words.

 Below are the common exception words that the children are expected to read and spell.
-Practice these at home using the fun ways stuck in your homework book!
+Practise these at home in any way you like.